Borys Karnicki: Biography

 At the same time, when it became clear that ORP Orzeł was definitely lost, the Royal Navy decided to lease an U-class submarine to Polish Navy.
 The vessel was named ORP Sokół.
 On 19 January 1941 Karnicki became its commander.
 He patrolled the Bay of Biscay off the French port of Brest.
 Then he was moved to Malta and participated in the attack of Pylos after which the general Władysław Sikorski decorated him with the Virtuti Militari Cross (he took it off his own breast).

 ORP Sokół and the other Polish submarine operating in the Mediterranean gained the name of Terrible Twins because of their achievements.

 After the war ended Karnicki remained in exile in England where he died on 15 February 1985.
-The urn with his ashes was brought home by his wife and daughters.

-He has been buried in the Polish Naval Cemetery in Gdynia.
+After cremation at Lewisham in southeast London, the urn with his ashes was brought home by his wife and daughters, and was buried in the Polish Naval Cemetery in Gdynia.